danjayrose/ourbucketl.ist/src/pages/rio-de-janeiro/index.md

 image: "./escadaria-selaron.jpg"
 ---

->“I sorta think from a distance...Jesus, top of a hill, lookin’ like he’s about to bungee jump, you pass it, you go, ‘There he is.
+>“I sorta think from a distance… Jesus, top of a hill, lookin’ like he’s about to bungee jump, you pass it, you go, ‘There he is.
 Great.
 What else are we doin’?!”
 Karl Pilkington, An Idiot Abroad (not bitter at all).

 ##Arriving in Rio